daronphang/coding_resources/javascript/regex.md

 +           Shorthand for one or more {1,}
 *           Shorthand for {0,}
 ?
 Shorthand for {0, 1}, makes symbol optional
+()          Group sub-patterns i.e. (a|b|c)xz to match either a or b or c followed by xz
+\           Backslash used to escape various characters including all metacharacters
 ```

 #### Greedy vs Lazy Mode